advnturecaptlst/cdsw_demo/README.md

-# Tutorial: Cloudera Cloud Data Science Workbench
+# Tutorial: Cloud Data Science Workbench

 Scripts that demonstrate the basic functionality of CDSW